 The Prospect Mountain girls were fifth in the morning giant slalom behind Kingswood, Gilford, St. Thomas and Bishop Brady.
 Erin Goyette led the Timber Wolves in 24th place in 32.92 seconds and Sydney Grasso was 26th in 33.72 seconds.
-Violet Page placed 30th in 35.71 seconds and Anna Sanders finished out the scoring in 31st place in 36.63 seconds.
+Violet Page placed 30th in 35.71 seconds and Anna Sanders finished out the field of Timber Wolves in 51.21 seconds for 50th place.

-Briggs was 36th in 49.03 seconds and Howard was
+Alexis Briggs was 36th in 49.03 seconds and Howard was